mcheng-splunk/signalfx-webhooks/README.md

 - `npm run start` (use ngrok or deploy somewhere nice - note the deployment URL)

-- pass the publicly accessible url: `https://ngrok-generated-url/v1/cicd/ci-webhook` or `https://ngrok-generated-url/v1/cicd/gh-webhook` into webhooks setting in CircleCI/Github.
+- configure the publicly accessible url: `https://ngrok-generated-url/v1/cicd/ci-webhook` or `https://ngrok-generated-url/v1/cicd/gh-webhook` into webhooks setting in CircleCI/Github.

   - In future as more endpoints are added, please go through the routes to determine the new endpoint.